ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 #- Remove points that cannot be possible

-#-Remove points which are pseudo duplicates as they have an interval rate < x minutes
+#- Remove points which are pseudo duplicates as they have an interval rate < x minutes

 #- Remove points inharbour